hawkinsw/quic-wg-wiki/Features.md

 - `ack-freq` - Supports the ACK frequency extension.

 - `lb` - Supports at least some form of QUIC based load balancing.

-Some of the above features might only be supported for the client or server roles.
-In this case, the feature tag should be post-fixed with either `-client` or `-server` as appropriate.
-For instance, if 0-RTT is only supported on the server side, then the tag would be `0-rtt-server`.

 # HTTP/3 Features